Toni Benetton

 Toni Benetton (16 February 1910 in Treviso – 27 February 1996 in Treviso) was an Italian sculptor.

 His work has been exhibited internationally, including at the Kunstsammlung Nordrhein-Westfalen in Düsseldorf, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Museum Beelden aan Zee in Scheveningen, the Hakone Open-Air Museum near Tokyo and the 52nd Venice Biennale in 1986.

+Toni Benetton, bought Villa Marignana in Mogliano Veneto and converted it in his residence and showroom.
+Part of the property was converted in artist studio.
+He created the Academy of Iron (Accademia del Ferro), where he organized artistic courses on blacksmithing.

 His son Simon Benetton is also a sculptor.